 Now for the same example, Mr. Suji wants to know what should be the units required at the different variable costs per unit.
 For this, create a table like the below one.

 - Now for E3 cells, give a link of BEP cell i.e., B10 cell.

 - Now select the newly created table, as shown below.

 - Go to DATA tab What-If-Analysis in excel >>> Data Table.

 - Now you can see the below option.

-- Now for column input cell choose Units Required cell because in the newly created table units data shown in columns.
+- Now for the column input cell, choose the Units Required cell because in the newly created table, units data shown in columns.

 Things to Remember